parthdedaniya/WeAmor-DatingSite/README.md

 ## Demo

 This is a demo site, so only a limited set of features has been implemented.
 It's intended to showcase the basic functionality of a dating site.
+I've deployed the site on netlify which you can find here: https://we-amor-dating-site.netlify.app/

 ## Technologies Used